Last Updated on

 2. Aeoon Kyo DTG printer

 - Aeoon Kyo DTG printer is the fastest industrial direct-to-garment printing machine.
 It can print five t-shirts at a time with a skyrocketing speed of 1280 prints per hour or one t-shirt per 5 seconds.

 - The Aeoon Kyo DTG printer uses Direct Inkjet to Textile Garment Printing.
-It has the capacity to use 4-12 colors with 2-12 printheads with 2558 nozzles per printhead.
+It can use 4-12 colors with 2-12 printheads with 2558 nozzles per printhead.

-- Can print multiple fabric like Cotton, polyester, Lycra, Viscose, etc with CMYK pigment for cotton and mixed fiber garments.
-Uses upto 8 whiteheads for superior speed on dark garments.
+- Can print multiple fabrics like Cotton, polyester, Lycra, Viscose, etc. with CMYK pigment for Cotton and mixed fiber garments.
+Uses upto eight whiteheads for superior speed on dark clothes.

 - The Aeoon Kyo DTG printer can give a maximum print resolution of 2400 x 2400 DPI with 600 DPI native resolution

 - Moreover, it has a dimension of 4.1m x 1.5m x 2.0 m weighing 2000kg.
 Additionally, it comes with a one year warranty.